mikzuit/fair-job-offer/README.md

 ### Folder "footnotes"
     1. A file with gdpr, you can use in your email signature (gdpr_mail_footnote.html)

 ### Folder "scripts"
     1. Scripts to search jobs in google.com

 ## Things that urge this project
-[check files in content folder](content) Check this folder to have more info, look into similar process are being use so you can understand better the reason of this project.
+[check files in extras folder](extras) Check this folder to have more info, look into similar process are being use so you can understand better the reason of this project.

 #### USA Data Privacy